DMartens/eslint/docs/src/use/command-line-interface.md

 #### `--init`

 This option runs `npm init @eslint/config` to start the config initialization wizard.
-It's designed to help new users quickly create an `.eslintrc` file by answering a few questions.
+It's designed to help new users quickly create a configuration file by answering a few questions.
 When you use this flag, the CLI does not perform linting.

 * **Argument Type**: No argument.